Spectral Universality of Turbulent Fluctuations in Relativistic Flows: Spectral Projection and Universality

 we obtain the measured temporal PSD as the Lorentz invariant projection of the spacetime spectrum:

-Thus, the temporal PSD measured by an observer with $u^\mu$ is not $S(\omega)$ but the Lorentz-invariant projection \eqref{eq:PuProj} of the full spacetime spectrum onto the hyperplane $k_\mu u^\mu=\Omega$.
-The observed angular frequency is the invariant contraction
+Thus, the temporal PSD measured by an observer with $u^\mu$ is not $S(\omega)$ but the Lorentz-invariant projection defined by the Eq. \eqref{eq:PuProj} of the full spacetime spectrum onto the hyperplane $k_\mu u^\mu=\Omega$.
+Hence, the observed angular frequency is defined by the construct: